gogamic/covid/README.md

 # THANKS TO
 1.thanks to api.covid19india.org for the data and api

-2.thanks to dhanush aditya for helping me in this project
+2.thanks to Dhanush Adithya for helping me in this project